 Which of the Leading Gmail Alternatives You Should Choose

 Just like many WordPress- or hosting-based questions, the answer here is: “It depends”.
-If you decide to move away from Gmail, privacy is going to be a key concern.
+If you decide to move away from Gmail, privacy may be a key concern.
 Fortunately, every provider on this list offers a good level of privacy, although the waters become murky in places.

 For example German email hosts such as Tutanota, Posteo, and others are within some of the ’14 Eyes’ countries.
 Canada is one of the original ‘Five Eyes’.
-As such, you might not want to opt for them.
+The same goes for Zoho Mail with data centers throughout the United States and Europe.
+Depending on your privacy and security concerns, these may not be the most ideal solutions.

 In Summary